mthakkarpersonal/ToDoAPI/README.md

 # ToDoAPI

 # To Run This Project
-  - Go To Package Manager Console and select "ToDoAPI.DAL" write this command "update-database" to create database with default data.
+  - Go To Package Manager Console, select "ToDoAPI.DAL" and write this command "update-database" to create database with default data.

 # Install Packages in ToDoAPI.DAL and ToDoAPI.API
   - Microsoft.EntityFrameworkCore